-A fiery-red gas giant on the edge of the old Disarchy volume, about 120 LY counterspinwards of Lynga 2.
+A fiery-red brown dwarf on the edge of the old Disarchy volume, about 120 LY counterspinwards of Lynga 2, 3650 ly from Sol.

 In essence a theme system, Rudolph caters to the combat-fetishism market.
 Once a much scorned and even loathed polity, many of its patrons found the commercialization of it by the NoCoZo somewhat shameful.
 In addition many, most notably the Zoeific Biopolity, condemned it for its continuous and ongoing cruelty to biological sentients.